 Thanks for visiting my blog.
 I’m no tough guy and no expert, just an ordinary oldie who likes the outdoors.
-I hope you find my modest exploits interesting and I’ll be very for grateful for any advice.
+I hope you find my modest exploits interesting and I’ll be very grateful for any advice.

-I’m Andrew Cannon, I’m fifty-seven years old.
+I’m Andrew Cannon, I’m fifty-eight years old.
 Some say that doesn’t make me an ‘oldie’ but I think, as with everything we name, it depends on viewpoint.
 I don’t consider ‘oldie’ pejorative but celebratory, especially as for me it encompasses the incredible first world luxury of retirement.

 I live an outdoorsy life in rural Norfolk but perversely, considering I hate heights and the cold, I’m also fond of blundering up hills.
 Intermittently I leave unhilly Norfolk on unambitious adventures.
 During these I reflect on my inability to choose reliable gear and muse on the slippery philosophy of outdoor life.
 Nothing extreme or life-threatening.
 A slight emphasis on food.